delawaremathguy/ShoppingList14/README.md

 * The MailView used in the ShoppingListTabView was created by [Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), copyright © 1399 AP BetterSleep.

 Otherwise, just about all of the code is original, and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.

+## ChangeLog

+This section contains a more detailed list of changes made to ShoppingList14 prior to the most recent changes of note listed earlier.

+* (7 Feb) Fixed an issue: moving an item from the PurchasedItemsTab to the ShoppingListTab was not properly updating ShoppingListTab (the XCode 12.4 & iOS 14.4 simulator worked fine, but an on-device install exhibited the problem).
+* (6 Feb) Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
+(This is where you will find what were previously called DevTools that were in place only so you could try out the app.)
+* (6 Feb) Fixed a bug where the user would be allowed to save a new Item or Location with an empty name string.
+* (6 Feb) Fixed a bug where AddOrModifyItemView would not inherit the Core Data managedObjectContext when presented as a sheet.
+* (6 Feb) Updated Core Data saving strategy to be less aggressive and performed through .onDisappear() modifiers and when the app enters the background.
+* (6 Feb) Slight change to the SwiftUI App struct code with updated comments.
+* (6 Feb) Default unknown location object now created lazily, rather than on startup.
+* (6 Feb) Adding a new Item from the PurchasedItemsTab will use whatever search text is present in the SearchBar as the suggested name of the new Item.
+* (6 Feb) A custom init() method was added to the AddOrModifyItemView to support defaulting the Item name, and the code of AddOrModifyItemView has been simplified.
+* (6 Feb) Similar code modifications have been made to AddOrModifyLocationView.
+* (6 Feb) Updated screenshots and README.
+* (5 Jan) Fixed an issue where a shopping Item might be deleted in one AddOrModifyItemView in the app, while a second AddOrModifyItemView was still open on the Item in a different tab.  (*See comments in AddOrModifyItemView.swift*.)
+* (5 Jan) Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate an Item with it.
+* (30 Dec) Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), albeit with apology to the author, since I have made a slight adjustment to the original parameter passing protocol used in MailView.
+Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which will not be the case when running in the simulator*).
+* (30 Dec) The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a list of two sections (items purchased today, and items purchased before then).
+* (30 Dec) Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but the app became active at a later time (*the concept of "today" might have changed while the app was inactive*).
+* (30 Dec) Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then!*).
+There's no reason why you need this: in the simulator, just delete the app and start over; on a device, you probably don't want to add sample data to get started anyway.
+* (26 Dec) Changed `ShoppingListDisplay` to rely on a @FetchRequest of Locations that have Items on the shopping list.
+This seems more natural, and the multi-section display code is easier to understand.
+It also fixes an updating problem created by having switched out `SelectableItemRowView` to rely on @ObservedObject.  (*Please Open an Issue if you find that this or the use of @ObservedObject has broken the code*.)
+* (25 Dec) Rewrote much of the Discussion in `Item+Extensions.swift` to be, shall we say, *more accurate*.
+* (25 Dec) Perhaps it is due to iOS 14.2, but Core Data deletions no longer seem overly harmful to SwiftUI and @ObservedObject references.
+So `SelectableItemRowView` is now simplified, accepting an @ObservedObject reference to an `Item` (rather than a copy of its data).
+Together with nil-coalesced properties on `Item`, this view appears to no longer require special care and feeding for item deletions.
+Appropriate changes have been made to comments throughout the code and in the README.
+* (16 Dec) Consolidated the code in ShoppingListTabView, PurchasedItemsTabView, LocationsTabView, AddOrModifyItemView, and AddOrModifyLocationView to centralize a common rubric for opening an Alert that confirms a destructive action.
+The logic and code for implementing this is very simple. *See ConfirmationAlert.swift*.